CEU Cardinal Herrera University: Campus

 CEU Cardenal Herrera University has three different campuses located in Alfara del Patriarca (Valencia), Elche and Castellón.
 All the main facilities, such as the central library and the International Relations Office, are located in its main campus in Alfara del Patriarca.
 The campus is very well connected to Valencia city centre, with a direct metro line (Line 1) and frequent bus service.
 It is also close to some of the privately run student accommodation residences.
 The university's brand new central library is a 5,000 m2 building with a capacity for up to 700 students.
 Its learning facilities include several computer laboratories, 12 group study rooms and 7 research rooms.
 Audiovisual and Internet reference points are available in the Periodical and Media Libraries.

 Medical students study at a newly built medical school building in Castellón de la Plana, which is an attractive town about an hour away from Valencia.
 The town is very close to Benicàssim, which is a popular beach resort.
 Despite its quiet and relaxed atmosphere, students can still enjoy great nightlife in the historical centre of Castellón de la Plana.
 The town is home to a large university hospital.

 Student life

-At the moment, there are around 10,000 students in the university from all around Spain, especially Valencia, Murcia, Majorca, Ibiza, and Albacete.
+At the moment, there are around 10,000 students in the university from all around Spain, especially Valencia, Murcia, Mallorca, Ibiza, and Albacete.
 Every year 700 students from other countries come to study their degree at the university, adding to those who come under European Exchange Programmes like Socrates, Erasmus and Leonardo.

 The CEU Cardenal Herrera University has its own facilities for practical training of students, as the Center for Media Production and Multimedia, of 3,300 m2, with television sets, radio and photography, the Veterinary Hospital, a reference in the area of Valencia, the Zoological Faculty, with various types of livestock, the University Dental Clinic, with outpatient care, laboratory practices in basic biomedical sciences and clinical simulated for the area of health.
 They also have a Central Library Newspaper Library, with 700 seats for consultation and over 100,000 volumes.